-- RM-A.2.1 This Module was first issued in October 2010.
-Any material changes that have subsequently been made to this Module are annotated with the calendar quarter date in which the change was made: Chapter UG-3 provides further details on Rulebook maintenance and version control. - RM-A.2.2 A list of recent changes made to this Module is provided below:
+RM-A.2.1 This Module was first issued in July 2007, as part of the second phase release of Volume 4's contents.
+It is dated July 2007.
+All subsequent changes to this Module are annotated with the end-calendar quarter date in which the change was made: UG-3 provides further details on Rulebook maintenance and version control.

+A list of recent changes made to this Module is provided below: RM-A.2.2